Fire threat brings power cuts to thousands in California

-SAN FRANCISCO (AP) — Thousands of people in Northern California woke up Tuesday without electricity after Pacific Gas & Electric cut power to try to prevent wildfires amid windy, dry and hot conditions.
+SAN FRANCISCO (AP) — Tens of thousands of Northern Californians will find themselves without electricity Wednesday as Pacific Gas & Electric cuts power to reduce the threat of hot, dry, gusty weather knocking down power lines and sparking wildfires.

-PG&E cut electrical service to 24,000 customers in three counties in the Sierra Nevada foothills Monday evening, saying power will remain off until weather conditions improve.
+The utility announced it would shut off power to more than 48,000 customers in the Sierra Nevada foothills and the wine country between 2:30 a.m. and 4:30 a.m., and the outage will last until the weather improves.

-The utility said it may restore service briefly on Tuesday before it cuts it Tuesday night.

-Red Flag warnings of fire danger were in effect Tuesday north and east of San Francisco, and forecasters predict a brief burst of Santa Ana winds in Southern California.

-East and west of Los Angeles, nearly 90,000 Southern California Edison customers were advised they could be blacked out, but no Red Flag warnings were issued.
+The counties are Butte, Napa, Nevada, Placer, Plumas, Sonoma and Yuba.
+The utility warned that it could take several days to restore power.

+It was the second precautionary shutoff this week.
+Power was cut to 24,000 customers in Butte, Nevada and Yuba counties on Monday evening, lasting into Tuesday.

+Meanwhile, Southern California Edison on Tuesday cut power to fewer than 100 people but warned that it was considering shutoffs to more than 140,000 customers in seven counties, depending on weather.

-Strong winds, low humidity and warm temperatures were forecast in the state through Wednesday, and authorities issued an extreme fire danger warning for some areas.
+Strong winds, low humidity and warm temperatures were forecast in the state through Wednesday, and authorities issued an extreme fire danger warning for some areas, including the Northern California interior.

-Wind gusts could reach 50 mph (80 kph) in the northern Sierra and foothills, and between 30 to 40 mph (48 to 64 kph) in the Sacramento Valley and near the Pacific coast, said Eric Kurth, a forecaster with the National Weather Service.

-"Humidity levels are dropping, and winds are picking up," Kurth said.
-"The main threat is overnight when the winds pick up in the mountains and foothills."

-Some of the most destructive blazes in the state in the past two years were started by PG&E power lines.
-Winds can knock down live wires and power poles or drive trees and other vegetation into contact with them.
+Some of the most destructive blazes in the state in the past two years were started by PG&E power lines, including a November blaze that killed 86 people and virtually leveled the Butte County town of Paradise.

-PG&E first cut off power preemptively last October, affecting some 87,000 customers.
-The move prompted complaints and demands for reimbursement.

-But the utility canceled plans to shut off power ahead of the deadly Nov.
-8 blaze that started near Paradise.

 In January, PG&E sought bankruptcy protection, saying it could not afford an estimated $30 billion in potential damages from lawsuits stemming from catastrophic wildfires.